Scientific Name

 Kalanchoe bracteata is native to south-eastern Madagascar.
 It grows as a xerophytic shrub on various soils and rocks.

 These small plants require repotting every few years.
-When repotting, take additional care in handling as the leaves are somewhat brittle and can snap easily.
+When repotting, take extra care when handling, as the leaves are somewhat brittle and can snap easily.
 Clay pots work exceptionally well for planting Kalanchoes.
 Ensure pots can drain well and saucers can empty quickly.

 Learn more at How to Grow and Care for Kalanchoe.